Military history of Italy: Operation Alba (1997)

 Operation Alba was an Italian-led multinational peacekeeping force sent to Albania in 1997.
 Its stated intention was to help the Albanian government restore law and order in the troubled country after the 1997 rebellion in Albania.

 The Italian 3rd Army Corps assumed responsibility for the 'Alba' Mission, the first multinational Italian-led mission.
 Fifteen contributing nations brought humanitarian aid to crisis-struck Albania.

 Kosovo War (1999)

 Italy took part in the NATO bombing of Yugoslavia during the Kosovo War (1998–1999).
-The Italian Air Force operated with 34 Tornado, 12 F-104, 12 AMX, 2 B-707 and the Italian Navy operated with Harrier II.
+The Italian Air Force operated with 34 Tornados, 12 Lockheed F-104 Starfighters, 12 AMXs, two Boeing 707s and the Italian Navy operated with Harrier II.
 The Italian Navy also contributed a naval task force that included the aircraft carrier Giuseppe Garibaldi, a frigate (Maestrale) and a submarine (Sauro class), that operated with other NATO ships in the Adriatic sea.

 Italian troops are part of the Kosovo Force, a NATO-led peacekeeping force that deployed to Kosovo after the end of the war in 1999.

+Fourth Army Force (2000)

+Following the law of 31 March 2000, n.
+78, and with the issuing of the legislative decree of 5 October 2000, n.
+297 the Carabinieri, from being the first force of the Italian Army, were elevated to an "autonomous position within the Ministry of Defence, with the rank of armed force, and military police force with general competence".
+This allows participation in Italian military missions abroad, with functions no longer exclusively of military police (art.5).
+Despite the new rank, according to the principles established by law 18 February 1997, n.
+25 on military leaders, still in force, a general officer of the Carabinieri is not allowed to hold the position of Chief of the Defence Staff which can only be assumed by a general officer of the Army, Navy or Air Force.

+The Carabinieri, for the defense of the common ideals of freedom in the world, has seen 28 of its men die outside of national borders since 1950.
+The greatest death toll occurred on 12 November 2003 following the Nasiriyya bombing where 12 carabinieri died and 120 of their colleagues were injured, as well as five army soldiers and two civilian deaths.
+Following this disastrous event, Italian parliament established the Day of Remembrance of the Military and Civilian Fallen in International Peace Missions on 12 November 2009 with an anniversary on 12 November.